miachan4696/miachan4696/README.md

 ---
-neovim : ! ruby/class " Hello there!
+                                                                                                     : !ruby/class "　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　 　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　　 Hello there!
 I'm mia from Japan. "
 ---

 ## Status